matchms/matchms/README.rst

     collection.to_msp("processed_spectra.msp")
     collection.to_json("processed_spectra.json")

-Similarity scores can be computed from the processed collection:
+Similarity scores can be computed directly from the processed collection:

 .. code-block:: python